ak--47/tech-201/capstone.md

 You need to complete 3 things:

-1. proof of a working data pipeline that meets the requirements of your IC level dataset
+1. proof of a working data pipeline (a mixpanel project filled with data!) that meets the requirements of your IC level dataset
 2. A slide deck summarizing your project, including any code snippets, architecture diagrams, and key takeaways
 3. A ~10min presentation of your project

-You are expected to turn your slides and code in on XXXXXXX date.
-You will be presenting your work to your colleagues between YYYYY and ZZZZZZZ dates.
+**You are expected to turn your slides and code in on XXXXXXX date.
+You will be presenting your work to your colleagues between YYYYY and ZZZZZZZ dates.**

 ## Datasets